 Gather as much information on your current and past spending habits as you possibly can.
 This is easier than you may think — take a look through your recent bank and credit card statements, or even pull out your checkbook, if you’re a check-writer.
 Put all your spending transactions into a spreadsheet and categorize them.
 For example, you might have “dining out,” “clothing shopping,” “food shopping,” “entertainment,” and more.
 Go with whatever makes sense to you.
 And if a DIY spreadsheet isn’t your thing, there are countless budgeting apps that come highly recommended.
-Mint and YNAB (You Need A Budget) are two HerMoney fan favorites!
+YNAB (You Need A Budget) is far and away the HerMoney fan favorite!
 At first, this may be a little tedious, but the more information you can document and categorize, the better you’ll understand the overall picture of where your money is going.
 You’ll be amazed to see how much you’re spending on one-off treats, and how it can really add up and impact your overall financial picture.
 You may quickly realize how you’re missing an opportunity to invest that money elsewhere, or pay down credit card balances.

 Hunt Down Forgotten Subscriptions

 These days, apps and other streaming services make it really easy to sign up for what’s initially a “free trial,” but then quickly becomes a recurring (and often expensive) monthly subscription.
 We’ve all fallen prey to the “first 30 days free” trick, so don’t feel bad.
 The important thing is that you take a look at your monthly subscriptions every few months or so and make sure that these services are still valuable to you.
 If you’re worried you might forget to check, set up a calendar reminder for the day before your free trial is due to expire.